Redbank Valley Junior/Senior High School: School history

-Several reference ebooks have been added to the collection to expand the availability of resources.
-There are 28 computers available for use and students can borrow Digital video recorders as well as digital cameras for school projects.

 Graduation requirements

-Students at Redbank must complete 24 credits of coursework, which included the state-mandiated Graduation Project and score sufficiently on the PSSA's.
+Students at Redbank must complete 25 credits of coursework, which included the state-mandiated Graduation Project and score sufficiently on the PSSA's.

 Credit structure

 Clarion County Career Center

 Students in Grades 10-12 who wish to pursue a vocational trade can attend Clarion County Career Center if they wish to do so part-time.

 Athletics

 Redbank Valley participates in PIAA District IX (9).